What are demand generation tools?

 Running effective demand gen programs requires more than good tools.
 These practices drive results regardless of which platform you choose.

 Align sales and marketing on target accounts.
 Build a shared ICP definition and agree on which accounts deserve focus before launching campaigns.
-Sales won't follow up on leads from accounts they don't care about.
+Sales and marketing alignment starts with a shared account list, not a shared dashboard.
+Sales will not follow up on leads from accounts they do not care about.

 Layer intent data into prioritization.
 Focus your budget and effort on accounts showing active research behavior rather than spreading resources evenly.
 In-market accounts convert at higher rates and close faster.

 Measure what matters.
-Track pipeline created and revenue influenced, not just MQLs and form fills that don't convert.
+Track pipeline created and revenue influenced, not just MQLs and form fills that do not convert.
 Marketing's job is to create qualified pipeline, not activity metrics.

 Test messaging and offers systematically.
 Run controlled experiments on value props, CTAs, and content formats to find what resonates.
 What works for one segment might not work for another.